 The Title IX Coordinator will seek to protect the privacy and confidentiality of the individuals involved in any report of alleged sexual misconduct, relationship violence, and gender-based harassment and discrimination to the extent possible and allowed by law.
 The Title IX Coordinator cannot guarantee confidentiality, however, and must evaluate any request for confidentiality in the context of the University’s responsibility to provide a safe and nondiscriminatory environment.

-The university Campus Survivor Advocate and Case Manager is a confidential resource for students who have experienced sex/gender-based violence, know someone who has experienced sex/gender-based violence, or want more information about the resources available.
-As part of this role, the Survivor Advocate and Case Manager can assist with understanding the policies and procedures around sex/gender-based violence in order to help survivors make the best decisions they can for themselves with all the information.
+The university offers advocacy and case management as a private resource for students who have experienced sex/gender-based violence, know someone who has experienced sex/gender-based violence, or want more information about the resources available.
+(Privacy means that even though information shared with the advocate is not privileged or protected under any legal confidentiality, the advocate will not share information without prior notice to the student, or in cases where disclosure is legally required.)
+As part of this role, the advocate can assist with understanding the policies and procedures around sex/gender-based violence in order to help survivors make the best decisions they can for themselves with all the information.
 Additional services include safety planning, information about reporting options, hospital accompaniment, legal referral and accompaniment, student conduct accompaniment, temporary housing accommodations, victim assistance compensation fund application, community and other on-campus referrals, and more.
-As a grant-funded position by the Ohio Attorney General’s office, services provided by the Survivor Advocate and Case Manager can only be accessed to support those who are primary or secondary victims of crime.
+As a grant-funded position by the Ohio Attorney General’s office, services provided by the advocate can only be accessed to support those who are primary or secondary victims of crime.

 Lake Campus Advocate